Potassium carbonate: History

-Potassium carbonate is the primary component of potash and the more refined pearl ash or salts of tartar.
+Potassium carbonate is the primary component of potash and the more refined pearl ash or salt of tartar.
 Historically, pearl ash was created by baking potash in a kiln to remove impurities.
 The fine, white powder remaining was the pearl ash.
 The first patent issued by the US Patent Office was awarded to Samuel Hopkins in 1790 for an improved method of making potash and pearl ash.

 In late 18th-century North America, before the development of baking powder, pearl ash was used as a leavening agent for quick breads.

 Production

-Potassium carbonate is prepared commercially by the reaction of potassium hydroxide with carbon dioxide:
+The modern commercial production of potassium carbonate is by reaction of potassium hydroxide with carbon dioxide: